Frequently asked questions

 No, we don’t!
 You are not allowed to use any outside sources like dictionaries or translation tools.

-What happens if I fail the exam?
+What happens if I do not pass the exam?

 6. LANGUAGE CERTIFICATE